SuperJakov/Canvas-Flow-Studio/OLD.README.md

    - Model name and provider
    - Key capabilities and use cases
    - Any API documentation links
-   - Why you believe this model would benefit AI Flow Studio users
+   - Why you believe this model would benefit Canvas Flow Studio users

 Our team will review all model recommendations and prioritize based on user demand and technical feasibility.